akshayprasad/scrum_learning/readme.md

 ## Estimation of work in sprints?
 Before starting a new sprint, we should decide which stories need to be done in the upcoming sprint.(<b>Important and complicated task</b>)

-Scrun product owner will have few stories that team needs to work on.
+Scrum product owner will have few stories that team needs to work on.
 This list of stories contains more work than the team can achieve in a sprint, specially at first days of the project.
 The Scrum master needs to convince the product owner, how much work can be done in a sprint, and over time the product owner learns the approximate velocity of the team and also the team's productivity increases.

 Now in order to understand our velocity, estimate how much time each story may take to be done and in overall how many stories can be done in a sprint, there are a couple of ways which help us in this process.